 The mark for the final exam will be re-weighted to account for the missed test or assignment.
-Students who do not provide appropriate or sufficient supporting documentation will be given a grade of 0 (zero) for the missed course deliverable.

 Late Assignments

 All assignments are due on the date and at the time specified in Quercus.
 Late submissions will normally be penalized by 25% if the assignment is not received on the specified date, at the specified time.
 A further penalty of 25% will be applied to each subsequent day.
 Students who, for reasons beyond their control, are unable to submit an assignment by its deadline must obtain approval from the instructor for an extension.
 Supporting documentation will be required as per the policy on missed tests and assignments.